 Solid Waste:

 Readfield constructed a transfer station/recycling facility in 1992 at a cost of $225,000.
-Readfield and Wayne are partners in the transfer station which is located on the North Road at the site of the old landfill and is open Tuesday, Wednesday and Saturday.
+Readfield and Wayne were partners in the transfer station until 2018 when the Town of Fayette was added through an expanded interlocal agreement.
+The Transfer Station is located on the North Road at the site of the old landfill and is open Tuesday through Saturday.
 The transfer station includes a recycling center, supported by a town recycling ordinance.
 Recycled items include paper, cardboard, plastic, glass and metals.
-The town has also been actively encouraging residents to increase their recycling rates.
-Facilities include a new compactor, bale scale and forklift.
-A staff of three runs the station, with additional part-time attendants in the busy summer season.
+The town has also been actively encouraging residents to increase their recycling rates including the launch of a food composting program in 2021. .
+A staff of two runs the station, with additional part-time attendants in the busy summer season.
 Trash collected at the transfer station is hauled to the Waste Management Disposal Services “Crossroads” site in Norridgewock.
-Tipping fees in 2007-08 were $59/ton.
+Tipping fees in.

-Wayne and Readfield's estimated combined population of 3,622 generated approximately 1,106 tons of solid “main stream” waste in 2007-08 and another 747 tons of demolition waste.
-The total cost of running the transfer station in 2007-08 was $302,741.
+Wayne, Fayette, and Readfield's estimated combined population of 3,622 generated approximately 1,106 tons of solid “main stream” waste and XXX tons of recycling in 2020-2021 and another 747 tons of demolition waste.
+The total cost of running the transfer station in 2020-2021 was $302,741.
 This was offset by $73,142 in fees and recyclable material sales.
 That resulted in an average net cost per person of $63.39.
 The net cost per person for the region was $59.07.
 Half of the net operating cost is allocated to Readfield and half to Wayne.

-During 2008, the town recycled 191 tons of residential waste (primarily paper) and 307 tons of bulky waste (primarily wood).

 The town’s adjusted recycling rate in 2006 was 43.34 percent—a drop from the 2005 adjusted rate of 48.6 percent.